yanns/octopress/source/_posts/2014-03-15-server-side-rendering-for-javascript-reactjs-framework.markdown

 ### Welcome back to server side rendering

-Instead of rendering everything in the browser, it is also possible to first render the page on on the server side, serve it when ready, and when updating it on the client side when necessary.
+Instead of rendering everything in the browser, it is also possible to first render the page on the server side, serve it when ready, and when updating it on the client side when necessary.

 (Please notice that this technic allows the HTML to be indexed for search engines that do not execute the JavaScript.)